 A $155M Violation

-On May 31, 2017, the DOJ announced that EHR vendor, eClinicalWorks had reached a $155 million settlement for alleged abuses of the False Claims Act.
-The settlement was levied for alleged violations of the False Claims Act, which was related to HIPAA Meaningful Use requirements.
+On May 31, 2017, the DOJ announced that EHR vendor, eClinicalWorks had reached a $155 million settlement for alleged abuses of the False Claims Act, which was related to HIPAA Meaningful Use requirements.

 The settlement was reached after an investigation by the DOJ into claims that eClinicalWorks made about the status of its compliance with the Center for Medicare/Medicaid Services’ (CMS) Meaningful Use incentive program.